-CRITCON scores &OPEL Descriptor Possible actions Pre-surge Sustain Majority of units reporting CRITCON 0 to 1 <100% of baseline beds occupied and <50% of baseline beds occupied by patients requiring cohorting for any reason Treatment available and supply is greater than demand Normal, able to meet all critical care needs, without impact on other services Typical winter levels of non-clinical transfer and other overflow activity.
-System and regional action - None except for usual monitoring via ODNs - ODNs must ensure DOS is updated twice daily by trusts within Network and region National action - No national input required Surge Monitor Majority of units reporting CRITCON 2 OPEL 1 5 Up to 100% of baseline beds which are staffed and occupied and implications of cohorting impacts on capacity Winter pressures Operating within regional winter planning assumptions Some usual high dependency unit (L2) beds may be converted to L3 Enhanced care beds are used optimally (if available) Usual funded critical care capacity full.
-Some capacity transfers Trust decisions May require redeployment of support staff to enable cohorted capacity and increased acuity of patients and maintain acceptable staffing ratios.
-Potential impact on elective surgery activity Peri-operative pathways altered for some lower acuity patients to be cared for outside of level 2/3 adult critical care settings System and regional decisions UEC monitoring and reporting of capacity and demand within trusts and systems as part of usual winter pressures process Consider standing up local critical care monitoring and reporting arrangements at regional level such as the cell structures defined in the EPRR structure Regions preparing to increase capacity to meet regional surge plan levels National action Critical care capacity panel (CCCP) meetings in place Monitoring of interdependent services Consideration of any cross-region capacity transfer requests
+CRITCON & OPEL Descriptor Actions Pre-surge Sustain Majority of units reporting CRITCON 0 to 1 <100% of baseline beds occupied and <50% of baseline beds occupied by patients requiring cohorting for any reason Treatment available and supply is greater than demand Normal, able to meet all critical care needs, without impact on other services Typical winter levels of capacity transfer and other overflow activity.
+System and regional action - None except for usual monitoring via ODNs - ODNs must ensure DOS is updated twice daily by Trusts within Network and region National action - No national input required Surge Monitor Majority of units reporting CRITCON 2 OPEL 1 5 Up to 100% of baseline beds which are staffed and occupied and implications of cohorting impacts on capacity Expected winter pressures Operating within regional winter planning assumptions Some usual high dependency unit (L2) beds may be converted to L3 Enhanced Care beds are used optimally (if available) Usual funded critical care capacity full.
+Some capacity transfers Trust actions May require redeployment of support staff to enable cohorted capacity and increased acuity of patients and maintain acceptable staffing ratios.
+Potential temporary reduction in elective surgery activity Peri-operative pathways altered for some lower acuity patients to be cared for outside of level 2/3 adult critical care settings System and regional actions UEC monitoring and reporting of capacity and demand within Trusts and systems as part of usual winter pressures process Consider standing up local Critical Care monitoring and reporting arrangements at regional level such as the Cell structures defined in the NHS Resilience structure Regions preparing to increase capacity to meet regional surge plan levels National action Critical Care Capacity Panel (CCCP) meetings in place Monitoring of interdependent services